ustream/yolo/README.md

+# Yolo

-# Yolo - You only log once but you can parse it as many ways as you want
+**You only log once but you can easily parse your data as many ways as you want.**

 A general log tailer and parser tool written in Java, inspired by [Parsible](https://github.com/Yipit/parsible) and [Logster](https://github.com/etsy/logster).
 It is easily extensible with new parsers and processors.
-The main purpose was to build a simple tool to get metrics values and errors from log files and report to StatsD (or Graphite), but everyone can write custom modules in minutes.
+The main purpose was to build a simple tool to get metrics values and errors from log files and report to [StatsD](https://github.com/etsy/statsd/) (and [Graphite](http://graphite.wikidot.com/)), but everyone can write custom modules in minutes.

 ## Main concepts

-* **Parser**: the parser parses a log line and returns with parameters (a map).
-There is a builtin configurable regexp parser.
-* **Processor**: the processor gets the parser's parameters and do anything with them, like send key/values to StatsD
 * **Flexible configuration**: the configuration is in JSON format for easier management.
 You can define your parsers and processors and bind them as you want.
-* **Real time**: the tool tails the log file nearly realtime (1 second batch reading mode)
+* **Real time**: the tool tails the log file realtime
 * **Whole file reading**: with a cli parameter you can read your logfile from the beginning
 * **Logrotate friendly**: works easily with logrotate or other log rotating tools
+* **Easily debuggable**: debug mode writes verbose logs, and you can use built-in parsers and processors for debugging purposes

+## Notice

+Because we tail the log file and the application can stop anytime therefore it is not guaranteed that the tool will parse all the lines.
+In the near future we plan to implement a secure reader which stores the read offset and handles even log rotate events.

+## Modules

+Each module is stateless, has a description and predefined configuration.

+* **Parser**: the parser parses a log line and returns with parameters (a map).
+* **Processor**: the processor gets the parser's parameters and does anything with them, like send key/values to StatsD

+## Process

+* the file tailer reads a new line from the file
+* the handler iterates through all the parsers and finds the first which returns with a non-null value
+* the output value is passed to the given processor with the "processParams" configuration given in the config
+* the processor processes the data
+* the handler runs all the parsers (regardless the first match) which runs always. (currently it is only the passthru parser)

 ## Build